jayprajapati009/Linux-Ubuntu-18.04-LTS-Setup/README.md

 ```
 sudo apt-get update
 ```
-Entering this command you'll be prompted to enter your password in the same terminal Take a note that while typing no character or '\*' will be displayed, as this is a password Simply type your password and press '**Enter Key**'
+Entering this command you'll be prompted to enter your password in the same terminal.
+Take a note that while typing no character or '\*' will be displayed, as this is a password.
+Simply type your password and press '**Enter Key**'

 ### To Upgrade Linux